LIFE ISN’T AS SERIOUS AS THE MIND MAKES IT OUT TO BE

 An increased awareness of how I feel

 Taking the time to stop and observe my thoughts is an insightful thing.
 Sometimes I feel stressed and busy but when I meditate I find my mind is peaceful.
-I’m beginning to understand there’s a difference between how I’m feeling and how I think I’m feeling, and I’m able to step back and observe my emotions.
-There is space between me and my thoughts and this is something I wasn’t aware of before meditation.
+I’m beginning to understand there’s a difference between how I’m feeling and how I think I’m feeling.
+There’s space between me and my thoughts and this is something I wasn’t aware of before meditation.

 A calmer and more spacious mind

 Space in my home, my diary and my mind make me feel happy and at ease.
 And through meditation, I’m able to find space even on days when there’s too much to do.
-It’s restful and it stops me feeling overwhelmed.
+It helps me to pause and stops me feeling overwhelmed.

 An ability to ease unnecessary worry